 Others may be unfairly judged based on their age.
 Recent studies show that children who are young relative to the other children in their class are much more likely to be labeled as having ADHD than children who are older than their classmates.
 (Journal of Health Economics 29 (2010) 657–673)

-On the other hand, many children who do have ADHD remain undiagnosed.
+On the other hand, many children who do have Attention Deficit Hyperactivity Disorder remain undiagnosed.
 In either case, related learning disabilities or mood problems are often missed.
 The American Academy of Pediatrics (AAP) has issued guidelines to bring more clarity to this issue.